 How I Reversed Multiple Sclerosis

 My four-year tumultuous journey of curing multiple sclerosis started with getting back on the anti-candida diet.
 I eliminated dairy, sugar, alcohol, gluten and corn.
 I also took an antifungal drug for two years, and then switched to an herbal formula.
 I relied heavily on the book Multiple Sclerosis, by Judy Graham, which gave me direction and guidance about supplementation.
+I learned about the benefits of supplementing with anti-inflammatory herbs like turmeric and ginger.

 To remove toxins from my body, I had 15 silver amalgam fillings taken out.
 I went through this without any pain relief to avoid an immune response attack.